 In addition to bills with errors, some hospitals and doctors charge ridiculously high prices.
 MHS, a company that helps patients with medical bill errors, released this list of charges found on their clients’ medical bills:

 - Medicine cup (the small, paper cup; not the actual medicine): $18

 You can possibly reduce your healthcare expenses if you contact the billing department any time you find examples of price-gouging on your bills.

 What can you do to avoid overpaying for medical services?

-And be careful you don’t pay the same bill twice!
-Sometimes a provider sends a second bill even though you have already sent in payment.
-If you’re not keeping track, you might unknowingly pay a bill twice.
+And be careful you don’t pay the same bill twice since sometimes a provider sends a second bill even though you have already sent in payment.
+Therefore, if you’re not keeping track, you might unknowingly pay a bill twice.
 You can get the money back, but not without a bit of a hassle.

 If you have a problem with a bill, you can get help from a medical billing advocate.
-Before hiring one on your own, check with your employer – many offer free or discounted access to a billing advocate.
+However, before hiring one on your own, check with your employer – many offer free or discounted access to a billing advocate.
 For more information on billing advocates, visit this Healthgrades webpage.

 More information on how to reduce your healthcare expenses.

 Read these blog posts to learn more about money related matters: